alphagov/govuk-import-export-prototype/guide/starting-to-export/export-goods-outside-eu.markdown

 s2.
 [Check if you need a licence](/guide/starting-to-export/export-licences.html) to export restricted goods outside the UK. s4.
 Check what commodity code describes your goods using the [Trade Tariff](/start/trade-tariff.html).
 The code affects any import duty that will be charged. s4.
 Register for an EORI number, if you don't have one.
 How you apply depends on whether you're [registered for VAT](https://online.hmrc.gov.uk/shortforms/form/EORIVAT) or [not registered for VAT.](https://online.hmrc.gov.uk/shortforms/form/EORINonVATExport) It usually takes 3 working days.
 Tell your freight forwarder the number when you get it. s5.
-Your freight forwarder will ask you to complete a commercial invoice. s6.
-Include the commodity code in your commercial invoice. s7.
+Your freight forwarder will ask you to complete a commercial invoice.
+Include the commodity code.
+When filling in the value of your goods, use the price you sold them for - but list freight or export insurance separately if included in the price. s6.
 Attach the commercial invoice (and licence, if you need one) to your consignment.

 Your freight forwarder will use your commercial invoice to make an official customs declaration.
-Your goods can be held up in customs if the information you give in your commercial invoice isn't accurate.
+Your goods can be held up in customs if the information you give isn't accurate.

 ##After you export